weshebert20/design-and-css-challenge-lab/README.md

 ###Description

-A hot, new NY Tech Startup, Relaxr, has approached you to help them develop a new landing page for their company.
-They've handed you the [design file](starter_code/design_file.txt) for the site, along with the copy and assets.
-You need to take these files and turn it into a landing page.
+A hot, new Denver-based Tech Startup, Relaxr, has approached you to help them develop a new landing page for their company.
+They've handed you the [design file](starter_code/design_file.txt) for the site, along with the copy and assets - they're located in the repo.
+You need to take these files and turn it into a landing page:

 ![Relaxr Landing Page](https://i.imgur.com/aiNUaDW.png)